Early Success Gives Hope for CAR T-Cell Therapy in Multiple Myeloma

-When looking for a target for CAR T-cell therapy there are several important features, according to Damian Green, MD, Associate Professor at the University of Washington School of Medicine in Seattle.
+When looking for a target for CAR T-cell therapy there are several important features, according to Damian Green, MD, associate professor at the University of Washington School of Medicine and associate member at Fred Hutchinson Cancer Research Center in Seattle.

 First, the selected target must be present on the tumor cells.
 BCMA is detectable in most, but not all, patients with myeloma, Dr Green said.
 Second, ideally the selected targeted would be restricted to just the tumor cells, with no or limited expression on other normal tissues.
 Finally, it is important that the target is not only expressed on the tumor cells, but expressed at relatively high levels.

 Once a target is established, the next step is to develop a CAR T-cell therapy that will effectively expand in the patient and persistently fight the cancer.